The quick answer

 Before the creditors and shareholders find out

-- A Licensed Insolvency Practitioner like us meets or discusses with the directors and makes sure that liquidation is the best option.
+- A Licensed Insolvency Practitioner like us discusses with the directors whether liquidation is the best option.
 We make this assessment by considering the total creditors, assets, ongoing profitability (or not) and whether or not the directors want to carry on.

 - A director’s board meeting is then held to consider the liquidation.
 A majority of the directors must agree to decide on liquidation.
 We prepare the paperwork for the board resolutions.
 At this stage a decision needs to be made if there will be a virtual creditors meeting or none at all (called deemed consent).

-- We, as the Insolvency Practitioners prepare all the paperwork including the statutory notice to creditors and shareholders whom the director (nominated as chairman) must sign.
+- We, as the Insolvency Practitioners prepare all of the paperwork including the statutory notices to creditors and shareholders which the director (nominated as chairman) must sign.